3 Honest Mistakes That Lead to "No Sex Tonight"!

 Wait, isn’t that the definition of insanity?
 Doing the same thing over and over and hoping to get different results.

 I see couples waiting for years for things to change, often when they reach the breaking point.
-When the resentment calcifies and the paper-cuts add up to huge wounds that refuse to heal.
-Couples want to believe that they have it figured out — or that they should — because, you know, they’re adults.
+When the resentment calcifies and the paper-cuts add up to huge wounds that refuse to heal, they’re well on their way down the relationship death spiral.
+Couples want to believe that they have it figured out — or that they should — because, you know, they’re adults, but it does not actually change things on the ground.

 Too often, however, we don’t see our own patterns when we’re in them.
 They’re too consuming and often shameful.